yonrasgg/TechNomadiX/_posts/2020-03-20-boolean-relational-logical-operators-python.md

     alt: Python Booleans
 ---

-**Summary**: In this post, we'll explore the fundamentals of Boolean data types, relational operators, and logical operators in Python.
+In this post, we'll explore the fundamentals of Boolean data types, relational operators, and logical operators in Python.
 You will learn how to use them to compare values, combine conditions, and make decisions in your programs.
 Additionally, we'll discuss some built-in Boolean methods for strings in Python.

 ## What are Boolean Values in Python?